tacman/mailtrap/sfcasts/functional-test-emails.md

 ```

 Uh-oh, 1 failure.
 Uh-oh, because, truth time, *I'm* the friendly Canadian that added
-these snd I know they were passing at the beginning of the course!
+these and I know they were passing at the beginning of the course!
 The failure is
 in `BookingTest`, specifically, `testCreateBooking`:

 > Expected redirect status code but got 500

 on line 38 of `BookingTest`.
-That's where we send the email... so of we're looking
+That's where we send the email... so if we're looking
 for someone to blame, I feel like we should start with the Canadian, ahem, me and
 my wild email-sending ways.